akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+7:55 PM 12/31/2020
+Multirotation is there.
+Also scale.
+Multirotation is flexible and works also in Bind Mode.
+It affects Bone A transformers.
+Also it is constrained to Deformer transformers.
+Select multiple transformers and finally select and highlight current transformer in yellow.
+Then down the hierarchy from current, rotation and scaling is propagated.
+Also reset function uses same concept to reset either rotation or scale.

 11:18 AM 12/30/2020
 About versions.
 Save scene to a new file, if program save version is changed.
 Else corruption may happen.